Our Nursing Philosophy

 How can I become a registered nurse?

-Becoming licensed as a registered nurse (RN) requires an associate degree or diploma, which requires in-person training and labs as well as significant clinical hours completed at a healthcare facility for clinical experience.1
+Becoming licensed as a registered nurse (RN) requires an associate degree, bachelor's degree or diploma, any of which require in-person training and labs as well as significant clinical hours completed at a healthcare facility for clinical experience.2

-After successfully completing a prelicensure program in the form of a diploma, ADN or BSN program, graduates must sit for the NCLEX exam.
-Then the National Council Licensure Examination (NCLEX) is taken at a Pearson test center.2 There are locations around the country, and international options as well.
+After successfully completing a pre-licensure program in the form of a diploma, ADN or four-year BSN program, graduates must sit for the National Council Licensure Examination (NCLEX).
+The exam is taken at a Pearson test center, with locations around the country and some internationally as well3.
 You must pass the NCLEX for licensure.

 Once achieving nursing licensure, registered nurses should consider continuing their education.
-Due to the changing nature of healthcare, there is an increasing demand for nurses with further education and training that comes from a bachelor's or master's degree, especially in hospitals.3
+Due to the fast-paced and evolving needs of healthcare, there is an increasing demand for nurses with further education and training that comes from a bachelor's or master's degree.1 This increasing demand is emphasized by healthcare organizations.

 An online nursing degree can be the best choice for those already working as a registered nurse, as it offers work-life flexibility.
 At Southern New Hampshire University, there are no set meeting times, and resources like the technology help desk and chat with a librarian are available 24/7.
 Asynchronous classes mean you can complete your tests and assignments on your own time and keep your life more balanced than a traditional classroom format would allow.

-SNHU offers 4 specialty tracks for a MSN, including nurse educator and clinical nurse leader.
-SNHU's online nursing programs can be the right fit for an experienced nurse looking to expand your education and career.
+SNHU offers 4 specialty tracks for an MSN, including nurse educator and clinical nurse leader.
+SNHU's online nursing programs can be the right fit for experienced nurses looking to expand their education and career.

 What is the best online school for nursing?